eqbal/crystal_coin/README.md

     github: datanoise/openssl.cr
 ```

 Once that's in, head back into your terminal and run `crystal deps`.
-Doing this will pull down openssl and its dependencies for us to utilise
+Doing this will pull down `openssl` and its dependencies for us to utilise

-Now we have the required library installed in our code, let's start by defining the block class and then building the hash function.
+Now we have the required library installed in our code, let's start by defining `Block` class and then building the hash function.

 ```ruby
 # src/crystal_coin/block.cr